 It’s quite some time now since I have been de-cluttering my mental rooms.
 My anxiety about the stress related to my life had driven away my peace of mind.

 That’s not to say that I am totally in control of my thoughts and that my mental rooms are now squeaky clean.
-There are days when my mind is overcrowded with disturbing thoughts which affect my mental health, my sleep and my entire day.
+There are days when my mind is overcrowded with disturbing thoughts that affect my mental health, my sleep and my entire day.
 But, then, so’s Life–there are sunny days and there are stormy ones, too!

 20 WAYS TO DE-CLUTTER YOUR MENTAL ROOMS: